xolox/lua-apr/README.md

 ### Build on UNIX using LuaRocks

-The easiest way to download, build & install the Lua/APR binding is to use [LuaRocks] [lr]:
+The easiest way to download, build & install the Lua/APR binding is to use [LuaRocks] [lr].
+The following command will install the Lua/APR binding from the main repository:

+    $ luarocks install lua-apr

+You can also get the rockspec and sources directly from the author's website (may be more recent):

     $ luarocks install http://peterodding.com/code/lua/apr/downloads/lua-apr-0.18-4.rockspec

-If you have git installed you can also download and install the latest sources using the following command:
+If you have git installed you can also download and install the latest sources directly from [GitHub] [github]:

     $ luarocks install http://peterodding.com/code/lua/apr/downloads/lua-apr-scm-1.rockspec

-After installing the library you can run the test suite using the following command:
+After installing the library you can run the test suite by executing:

     $ lua -e "require 'apr.test' ()"